One of my favorite life lessons that I’ve learned along my journey thus far is this: Be who you are.

 - Read a lot

-- Surround yourself with positive and inspiring people of all ages, races, genders, sexual orientations and religions
+- Surround yourself with positive and inspiring people of all ages, races, genders, sexual orientations, body sizes, abilities and religions

 - Travel and experience other cultures, people and lands